SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

           - If there is a new round and a submission is already made for that round, the 'last_reported_round' is updated in the DB.
 Otherwise, if a submission is not made, a new CL job request of type 3 is prepared
           - It will check for a price deviation from the previous on-chain price and if there is a price deviation greater than <b>priceDeviationPerc</b>(for that feed), a new CL job request of type 2 is prepared
           - If one of the above conditions is met and a CL job request is prepared, a final check is made. <b>This is done to avoid creating duplicate CL job requests resulting in extra subscription costs for oracles</b>.
 The CL job request is ONLY sent if one of the following conditions is met:
             1. There is no pending CL job request for which we are still waiting for.
-This is done by checking the comparing the request ID of the last request sent and received from the DB.
+This is done by comparing the request ID of the last request sent and received from the DB.
             2. An interval of SEND_CHECK_INTERVAL passed from the last CL job request which was sent.